reifjulian/reifjulian.github.io/_pages/guide.md

 1. Remove **_install_stata_packages.do** from **scripts/**.

 1. Include a license.
-If your package includes both data and code, the AEA suggesting using a [dual license](https://aeadataeditor.github.io/aea-de-guidance/licensing-guidance#dual-license-example) that combines a Modified BSD License (for code) with a Creative Commons Attribution 4.0 International Public License (for data).
-To do this, copy their [license template](https://raw.githubusercontent.com/AEADataEditor/aeadataeditor.github.io/main/_guidance/LICENSE-template.txt) to your folder and edit the line `COPYRIGHT <YEAR> <COPYRIGHT HOLDER>` to reflect the year and the authors.
+If your package includes both data and code, the AEA suggests [combining](https://aeadataeditor.github.io/aea-de-guidance/licensing-guidance#dual-license-example) a Modified BSD License (for code) with a Creative Commons Attribution 4.0 International Public License (for data).
+To do this, copy their [dual license template](https://raw.githubusercontent.com/AEADataEditor/aeadataeditor.github.io/main/_guidance/LICENSE-template.txt) to your folder and edit the line `COPYRIGHT <YEAR> <COPYRIGHT HOLDER>` to reflect the year and the authors.

 1. Add a [README file](https://github.com/reifjulian/my-project/blob/master/analysis/README.pdf).
 The AEA provides a number of [templates](https://zenodo.org/record/4319999#.YZYla5DML0o) in different formats.
 A minimal README should include the following information:
   - Title and authors of the paper